Dr Michael Richards

 Department: Allied Health, Social Work & Wellbeing

-Michael is a community and chartered psychologist, with over 15 years of experience of working in local communities and across different academic disciplines in different higher education institutions.
+Michael is a Community Psychologist and Chartered Psychologist, and Associate Fellow of the British Psychological Society, with over 15 years of experience of working in local communities and across different academic disciplines in different higher education institutions.
 Michael is passionate about finding ways to work collaboratively with marginalised groups and promoting their voices using different methods including, art, poetry, film, photography, and drama, alongside conventional methods.
 Michael has worked collaboratively with social workers, social services, charities, housing associations, schools and interdisciplinary professionals in areas including health promotion, mental health, sexual health, and disabilities, to mostly create projects working with young people and adults with disabilities to challenge stigma and marginalisation.

 Michael’s research interests are intersectional in nature, cutting across disciplines and research areas such as psychology, community psychology, health promotion, marginalised voices, mental health, posthumanism and critical/disability studies.
 Michael is primarily a qualitative researcher but is open to mixed methods and as a particular interest in participatory approaches to research.

 Michael is currently a Deputy Director of the Research Centre for Arts and Wellbeing and an experienced researcher who has published books, journal articles, book chapters and other outputs.
 Michael has 2 PhD completions and currently supervises 4 PhD students and has supervised at least 20 MSc dissertations.
 Michael is Deputy of the newly formed Postgraduate Readjustment Panel at the Graduate School.